Husker Hort

 Leave a comment

-Chartreuse isn’t the first color we think of to describe turfgrass.
-Its half green/ half yellow, but it is the perfect color to describe many lawns in the area right now.
-What is causing turf to be this color and why is it happening now?
-Iron chlorosis is to blame and there are many causes for the yellow/green color.
-Continue reading
+Chartreuse isn’t the first color we think of to describe tree leaves.
+The color is half green/ half yellow, but it is the perfect color to describe many trees in the area right now.
+What is causing trees to be this color and why is it happening now?
+Chlorosis could be to blame and there are many causes for the yellow/green color.
+With a little know-how you can have your trees back to their dark green color.

 Continue reading